DinoChiesa/sftp-server-in-gce/README.md

 # Setting up an SFTP server in Google Compute Engine

-The goal here is to be able to set up an SFTP server in Google Compute Engine, in about 5 minutes.
-There are two options :
+This repo shows you how to set up an SFTP server in Google Compute Engine, in about 5 minutes.
+There are two options:
  - use the `internal-sftp`, which means that sshd will use the SFTP server code built-into the sshd.
  - use [SFTPgo](https://docs.sftpgo.com/2.6/), which is an external service, separate from sshd.